Accept payments via Revolut Pay - iOS

 The minimum supported iOS version is 13.0.

-We recommend using CocoaPods to add the Revolut Pay iOS SDK to your Xcode project.
-Add the following line to your Podfile:
+We recommend using CocoaPods to integrate the SDK into your Xcode project.

-# Add the following code at the end of your `Podfile`
+At the end of your

 installer.generated_projects.each do |project|